Mono-94/mVehicle/README.md

 - Engine ignition by Key item/db
 - Menu for sharing keys.
 - FakePlate *only works with vehicles spawned by the Vehicles.CreateVehicle() and ox_inventory item*
+- LockPick, Hotwire + Adapt your skillscheck and dispatch via Config.LockPickItem and  Config.HotWireItem

 - ## **Commands**
  - `/givecar [source]`